stellar/java-stellar-anchor-sdk/docs/payment-circle.md

 In order to properly utilize the Circle payment service you need to create a Circle account and configure it properly:

 1. Go to <https://www.circle.com/> and create a new Circle account.
+The account creation screening process takes around 3 weeks.
    - Alternatively, you can skip the long registration process and get your hands on the code quickly by creating a simpler sandbox account at <https://my-sandbox.circle.com/signup>.
 2. Make sure you get an API key.